cyril/accept_language.rb/README.md

 The returned capitalisation of the list of supported languages/tags is always preserved, though the return value will always be a Symbol or `nil`.
 This is important for Rails (see below) since `I18n.locale = ...` is case-sensitive.
 If you need it, you can specify option `enforce_bcp47: true` to enforce [BCP 47](https://tools.ietf.org/html/bcp47#section-2.1.1) capitalisation rules for returned matches instead.

 ### Rails integration example

+In most cases, you will probably want to try a strict match followed by a permissive match, dropping to default locale if all else fails.

 ```ruby
 # app/controllers/application_controller.rb